 Spruce timber was rough cut to length on a table saw.

 It was then ready for routing.
-To complete the task I had to use 4 router bits, DIY-ed router table top and a fence (for the bits without a bearing).
+To complete the task I had to use 4 router bits, a DIY-ed router table-top and a fence (for the bits without a bearing).
 The last step was to put chamfers on the bottom edges and deepen the recess for the metal grille and the nails.

-Of course the frame had to be reinforced with splines.
-I used beautiful red oak timber.
+Of course, the frame had to be reinforced with splines.
+I used strips of contrasting timber for that task.
 To avoid any dents in the front side of the frame (coming from the clamps) it was clamped in this orientation:

-After a couple of passes on a table saw it was ready for gluing, again.
-Once it was dried I use my flush cut saw to finish the splines.
-I then sanded the frame and it was ready for the next step …
+After a couple of passes on a table saw, it was ready for gluing, again.
+Once it dried, I use my flush cut saw to finish the splines.
+I then sanded the frame, and it was ready for the next step …

 … which was the plate hangers at the back.
 I used my plunge router with 2 different bits to complete the task.
 There was also need to use a chisel and sandpaper.